macrocosme/amber_meta/README.md

 # Run amber using root scenario yaml file
 '''
-The amber job will run independently.
+The amber job(s) will run independently.
 The following steps currently involves that these jobs have terminated and their .trigger outputs be available.
 '''